mccoyJosh/ClassInfo/SDEV120/M07/Day1/1_loops.md

 It is very easy to not initialize your variable, like the one found above.
 In most programming langauges, this would result in a errored out program.
 In our code here, it just doesn't make sense.

-### Mistake: Failing to Initialize the Loop Control Variable
+### Mistake: Failing to Update the Loop Control Variable

 ![no_changing_variable.png](assets/no_changing_variable.png)